Codyvanzandt/Scala-Scenario-Network-Analysis/README.md

-# Drama Network Transcriber
+# Scala Scenario Network Analysis
-## Dramatic Network Transcription Made Easy-ish
+## Network Analyses of the Commedia dell'Arte Scenarios of Flaminio Scala